midnightlion/Pioneer/README.md

 ### Package installation

-Install pioneer3dx-explorer into your catkin workspace and build the package using CMake.
+Install pioneer3dx-explorer into your workspace and build the package using catkin.

 ```console
 $ cd ~/catkin_ws/src